a-liut/foglute/README.md

 # FogLute

-FogLute is a software tool that manages applications over a Kubernetes cluster.
+FogLute is a software tool that manages multi-service applications over a Kubernetes cluster.
-For the application it manager, it decides the best placement possible and deploys them consequently.
+For each application it manages, it decides the best placement possible and deploys them consequently.

 # Run

 FogLute is developed as a Go module.
 Run `go build` to produce the executable.

-Make sure to have `edgeusher`, `problog` and `kubectl` installed.
+Make sure to have `edgeusher`, `problog` and `kubectl` properly installed.

 # Basics